team-project-2018/ci-robotic-software/README.md

-# Continuous Integration of Robotic Software
+# Continuous Integration of Robot Software

-Project by: Lukas Graber, Dorotea Lleshaj, Yuli Sui, (insert your name here) under Prof. Dr. Giovanni Beltrame
+Project by: Lukas Graber, Dorotea Lleshaj, Yuli Sui, Fan Yang supervised by Prof. Dr. Giovanni Beltrame

-## TODO for Team

-- insert your names at top of readme file
-- Before deadline remove these TODO lines from README

 ## Introduction
 This project may be a first step on designing a system for Continuous Integration of Robotic Software for professional use cases.
 In this README we collect all the necessary information for our system, important files, commands and a list of steps to reproduce our system.